UWFront-End-Cert/html200-adopt-a-dog/README.md

 ### javascript

 Eliminated errors and redundant variables.
-Implemented function to generate dog tiles on both Index and dogs pages.
+Implemented function to generate dog tiles with specified tile number on both Index and dogs page.
 See example below.

 ```
 for (let i = 0; i < Math.min(dogs.length, num); i++) {